 - 1 large egg

-- 1 tablespoon water (or milk)
+- 1 tablespoon of milk (or water)

-- 1 tablespoon granulated sugar
+- 2 tablespoon granulated sugar

-- 1/4 teaspoon cinnamon
+- ½ teaspoon cinnamon

-- Add cold water, 1 tablespoon at a time, and pulse until the dough starts to pull together.
+- Add flour, sugar and salt in a food processor and pulse several times to mix.
+Add cubed cold butter and pulse until the mixture resembles coarse crumbs and butter is about pea size.
+Add cold water, 1 tablespoon at a time, and pulse until the dough starts to pull together.

 - Preheat the oven to 400°F.

-- Bake for 12 – 14 minutes until golden brown.
+- Bake for 10 – 14 minutes until golden brown.

 - Remove from the oven, let cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.